PranabNandy/Linux-Kernel-Internals/3.MCU/README.md

 ## Architecture
 - what a car can do like go straight, go backward, go left, go right
+- It basically specifies what a system should do

 ## Micro-architecture
 - How to implement all of these features in a real car